 During its first year of launch, there were reports that users were able to earn around $50 to $70 for the whole year of using the Brave browser.
 That’s actually not a bad amount, in my opinion, considering you don’t really have to do anything special to earn.
 You just have to use the browser.

-If you use their browser for let’s say more than 8 hours a day, you stand to earn significantly more compared to a user who will only use it for 2 hours a day.
+If you use the browser for, let’s say, more than 8 hours a day, you stand to earn significantly more compared to a user who will only use it for 2 hours a day.
 So, if you want to maximize your earnings from Brave Rewards, you have to use their browser as much as possible.

-In fact, on many days I only received a couple of ads the most.
-My earnings after one month of testing was only around $0.04.
+In fact, on many days, I only received a couple of ads the most.
+My earnings after one month of testing were only around $0.04.

-However, I did not use it all the time but I did use it every day.
-This is not the same as it is not possible for you to earn more as it might be depending on your country.
+However, I did not use it all the time, but I did use it every day.
+This is not the same as it is not possible for you to earn more as it depends on your country.
 But you need to do it with the right expectations and not expect a lot of money from this.

 Therefore, overall, I would say it has a very low earning potential.
 Also, you’ll have to wait a month to receive your earnings, which can be a long wait, in my opinion.
 But if you don’t mind the wait and you don’t mind earning cryptocurrency, this can be a decent opportunity.

 However, in my opinion, it is quite a big limitation that you have to use a certain browser to earn.
 Personally, I prefer using Google Chrome, and I actually do not really want to change.

 So you just need to be aware that you have to use their dedicated browser, which you might not want to as it does not give the same experience as, for example, Chrome, in my opinion.